Two Week Best of Tasmania Road Trip Itinerary

 4

-Experience Lake St Clair Wildlife
+Lake St Clair at Leisure

 Today you are free to roam and enjoy this World Heritage wilderness however you wish.
+Lake St Clair is home to wallabies, echidnas, native quolls, possums, wombats, the famous Tassie devil.

 Lace-up your walking shoes, hit the trails, and breathe in fresh mountain air: the giant myrtle forests, button grass plains, mossy tracks, and ferny rainforests are just begging to be explored.